 Although lilies are only mildly toxic to most dogs, they can be a much more serious threat to your feline friend.
-When a dog eats a lily, it may experience stomach issues, but usually nothing life-threatening.
+When your dog eats a lily, she may experience stomach issues, but usually nothing that will cause great harm.
 When a cat ingests lilies, the symptoms can range from mild to life-threatening.
 Keep reading to learn more about the varying toxicity of lilies between dogs and cats, and what to do if your pet exhibits symptoms of lily poisoning.

-The FDA confirms that the toxin in lilies that only affects only cats has not yet been discovered.
+The FDA confirms that the toxin in lilies that only affects cats has not yet been discovered.
 Dogs can have light to severe stomach issues if they ingest a decent number of lilies.
 However, kidney failure is not usually a concern.
-Cats, on the other hand, can die if they encounter certain lilies, even if only pollen.
+Cats, on the other hand, can die if they encounter certain lilies, or even simply lily pollen.

 All varieties of lilies prove poisonous to pets, including: